 Select teacher-leaders gain professional development skills and tools to lead workshops in your district and enter the pool of Emerging TPS trainers

 Teaching with Primary Sources at CES: FAQs

-In 2010, Emerging America was selected to become part of the Library of Congress Teaching with Primary Sources Program.
+In 2010, Emerging America was selected to become part of the Library of Congress Teaching with Primary Sources (TPS) Program.
 Using the millions of primary sources available digitally on the Library’s website, TPS workshops help teachers use primary sources to teach the inquiry and critical thinking skills that are central to state and national Social Studies, Science, and English Language Arts.

 How much do workshops cost?

-Workshop of the Library of Congress Teaching with Primary Sources (TPS) Program at the Collaborative for Educational Services are free or low cost to K-12 teachers.
+Workshops of the Library of Congress Teaching with Primary Sources (TPS) Program at the Collaborative for Educational Services are free or low cost to K-12 teachers.